zbauman3/zanebauman.com/src/articles/illumindex.md

 ## Software

+> The software is open source and available at [github.com/zbauman3/illumindex](https://github.com/zbauman3/illumindex).

+The primary goal of this project, from a software perspective, was to learn how to build a display driver and design a small but complete IoT system from the ground up.
+To support that goal, I chose to write all of the application code myself.
+No third-party libraries are used in the firmware; the roughly 4,000 lines of code that make up the system are entirely my own.

+The project is built on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/get-started/index.html), the official SDK provided by Espressif for the ESP32 family of microcontrollers.
+Using the ESP-IDF provides access to the underlying hardware, startup code, and toolchain support without abstracting away the details that are important when working close to the metal.

+For the backend, I used a simple serverless application built with Next.js and deployed on Vercel.
+This stack mirrors what I use day to day at work, which made it easy to stand up a basic API endpoint quickly and iterate without friction.
+The backend primarily serves as a lightweight data source for the device, but also houses some visual development utilities like a local simulator that mirrors the current state of the LED matrix and a small utility for drawing and generating bitmaps.

 ### The Display Driver

-> The software is open source and available at [github.com/zbauman3/illumindex](https://github.com/zbauman3/illumindex).
+The display driver is easily the most interesting part of this project, and will be covered in the most detail.
+For more detailed information on it, feel free to checkout the source code [here](https://github.com/zbauman3/illumindex/tree/main/firmware/components/led_matrix).

 #### What is an LED Matrix?

-Before diving into the software, it's important to understand the physical layer that the display driver interacts with.
-All LEDs are never illuminated at the same time in an LED matrix display.
-Instead, only two rows are illuminated at any given moment – one row on the top half of the display and one row on the bottom half.
-To show an image on the display, we must cycle through all rows of the display fast enough to trick the human eye into seeing a solid image.
-Luckily, achieving that speed is trivial for a computer.
-The ESP32-S3 I'm using for this project has two cores operating at 240MHz, which allows me to dedicate one core to the display driver and the other core to everything else.
+Before diving into the software, it is important to understand the physical layer that the display driver interacts with.
+In an LED matrix display, not all LEDs are illuminated at the same time.
+Instead, only two rows are active at any given moment: one row on the top half of the display and one row on the bottom half.
+To show an image, the system rapidly cycles through all rows of the display, fast enough to exploit persistence of vision and appear as a solid image.
+Achieving this refresh speed is trivial for a microcontroller.
+The ESP32-S3 used in this project has two cores operating at 240 MHz, which allows one core to be dedicated to the display driver while the other handles everything else.

-The display I'm using is 64x64 RGB LEDs.
-The display is divided into two halves, top and bottom.
-Each half is 64x32 and has hardware to control that half.
-There are three 64-bit shift registers – one for red, green, and blue – that represent the columns of the display.
+The display used here is a 64x64 RGB LED matrix.
+It is divided into two halves, top and bottom, with each half measuring 64x32 and containing its own control hardware.
+Each half uses three 64-bit shift registers, one for red, green, and blue, which represent the columns of the display.
 Between these shift registers and the LEDs are latch circuits.
-This allows the the data for all 64 columns to be shifted in slowly and then shown all at once by toggling the latch signal.
-These latches also have a signal that can be used to enable/disable their output, which is used in the algorithm below.
+These latches allow the data for all 64 columns to be shifted in slowly and then displayed simultaneously by toggling the latch signal.
+The latches also expose an enable/disable signal, which is used by the driver algorithm described later.

-To select an active row, there is a 5-to-32 address decoder.
-You can think of the address decoder as selecting which row to connect a negative wire to, and the shift registers as selecting which columns to activate the positive wire (for red, green, and/or blue).
-If we can only turn on some combination of red, green, and blue, then we can only show red, green, blue, cyan, magenta, yellow, black, and white.
-To show more colors, we will have to do some tricks in the driver algorithm.
+Row selection is handled by a 5-to-32 address decoder.
+Conceptually, the address decoder selects which row is connected to the negative side of the circuit, while the shift registers determine which columns drive the positive side for red, green, and/or blue.
+With simple on/off control of red, green, and blue, the display is limited to eight colors: red, green, blue, cyan, magenta, yellow, black, and white.
+Producing additional colors requires more advanced techniques in the display driver that is covered below.

-Each half of the matrix has its own shift registers and latches.
-The two halves share wiring for clock to the shift register, the latch and its enable/disable, and the output from the address decoder.
-This means that the columns on each half can be controlled separately, but all other features are controlled in unison.
+Each half of the matrix has its own set of shift registers and latches.
+However, both halves share the clock signal for the shift registers, the latch control and enable signals, and the output from the address decoder.
+This means that while the columns on each half can be controlled independently, all other control signals operate in unison across the entire display.

 Here's a simplified block diagram of these physical components: